 - File attachment management during testing: Controls have been added to add and remove attachments of the test case during testing.

 - Dynamic change project -menu: The Change project -selection in Testlab-menu is now dynamic – if a new project is added for you, the project will be visible in this menu right away.

 - Permission aware events: When (the upper right corner floating) events are shown to users, the events are filtered against the set of user’s permissions.
 Now the users should be shown only with events they should be interested in.

-- Number of filtered test runs: The list of test runs in Test execution view now shows the number of runs filtered in.
+- The number of filtered test runs: The list of test runs in the Test execution view now shows the number of runs filtered in.

 - UI framework: The underlying UI framework has been upgraded to a new major version with many rendering fixes for different browsers.